 - You have an employee who set up a Slack integration for notifications on their private channel, and they have left the organization.

 It’s easy for a calendar administrator with an administrator link to review, modify, or delete a Slack integration or any other notification.
+There are two essential steps: remove (or disable) the integration from Teamup, and remove the integration from Slack.

 In your Teamup Calendar, go to Settings > Notifications to see an overview of all existing notifications that have been set up, by all users of the calendar.